 Note: To complete the tutorial with the referenced data please download the tutorial above and install in Geneious Prime.

-In this tutorial, you will use Geneious to investigate the evolutionary origins of human immunodeficiency viruses (HIVs) using molecular phylogenetic tools.
-You will learn how to build a phylogenetic tree from a sequence alignment and how to view and manipulate the tree to answer questions on the origins of HIV-1.
+In this tutorial, you will use Geneious Prime to investigate the evolutionary origins of human immunodeficiency viruses (HIVs) using molecular phylogenetic tools.
+You will learn how to align sequences and build a phylogenetic tree, as well as how to view and manipulate the tree to answer questions on the origins of HIV-1.

 Introduction: Human and Simian Immunodeficiency Viruses